ko-matsu/generate-block-for-testing_old/README.md

 # generate-block-for-testing

-This application use for the generating block on the testing bitcoin or liquid network.
+This application is used to perform block generation in a testing network for the bitcoin or the liquid network.

 ## function